What to Consider When Serving Tacos

 7) Any hidden fees or policies

-Something to beware of when it comes to catering is hidden fees.
-Some caterers will charge a fee for serving the food to you.
+Something to beware of when it comes to events is hidden fees.
+Some companies will charge a fee for serving the food to you.
 Others will allow you simply to pick the food up and serve it yourself.
-Interestingly, some catering companies don’t even let you keep the leftovers.
+Interestingly, some companies don’t even let you keep the leftovers.
 Make sure you read the fine print so you know what you’re getting yourself into.